-I’m always interested in learning about new meditation techniques so I was excited to dig a little bit deeper into the ancient Hawaiian practice called ho’oponopono.
+I’m always interested in learning about new meditation techniques so I was excited to dig a little bit deeper into the ancient Hawaiian practice called Ho’oponopono.
 This article is the result of my research.
-If you’d just like to jump right in, scroll down to the section titled “4 Steps.”

 The conversion from the traditional Hawaiian practice into a personal meditative one is fairly recent, though seemingly based strongly on the work of native healer Morrnah Simeona.

 As always, trust your own inner guidance in deciding whether or not Ho’oponopono meditation will work for you.

 - 1 A Short History of Ho’oponopono: Hawaiian Tradition

 - 5 4 Steps Expanded: Ho’Oponopono Meditation Script